samuelkuzmic/worst-auto-clicker-ever/README.md

-download the worst auto clicker down there
+download the worst auto clicker over there  -->